 Businesses Disclose Much More Information Than It Might Appear

-Let’s have a look at the encryption question first.
+Let’s have a look at the encryption of WhatsApp first.
 Let’s assume some security experts are right and this is a small vulnerability, which can only be exploited in exceptional cases.
-Does that mean overall the encryption is still secure for businesses?
+Does that mean overall the encryption of WhatsApp is still secure for businesses?
 The answer for most enterprises is clearly no. Whatsapp does only encrypt the messages, but not the meta data.
 Thus Whatsapp e.g. knows who you communicate with, how often you communicate with them, how long you interact with them, which 1:1 and group chats you are part of, etc. Normally this meta data is actually more important than the messages itself.
 That’s why intelligence agencies love the meta data.
 Meta data gives Whatsapp an excellent overview of your social and – in this case – your business relations and their importance.

 In addition, in many cases the meta data easily gives a clue about the end-to-end encrypted content.
 For example, when you communicate with a specific supplier, it is clear that you are interested in a certain component.
 When you intensively exchange with a customer, it is obvious that he is interested in buying your product.
 When you talk to a certain consultant, you probably look for advise on a topic.
 When you consult a specific doctor, you probably need special medical aid.
 When you regularly connect with a competitor, you might contemplate a merger.
 And so on…